lggg123/ems/README.md

 ## Summer Internship 2021 - PHP Assignment
 # Event Management System

 This is a basic folder structure for the php assignment.
-The reason why we've made this is, to let the interns / junior developers know what we expect to see when they turn in their projects.
+I am a mentor/php developer finishing this project for icrewsystems a airlines web development firm.

 ## Layouts